TabithaLy/third-party-api/README.md

 Credit is due to Joshua Rae, Freddy Kwak, and Juliana Lamond as they are all part of my study group.

+Major credit is also due to my tutor Sangeetha Kaliaperumal who helped me understand how to make the save button functional and assign the classes of past, present, and future to the time-blocks dynamically as needed.

 ## Link

 See page at: https://tabithaly.github.io/third-party-api/